willfore/cp_mgmt/README.md

 ```
 Note that it is usually a better practice to use env variables in place of staticly coding passwords via `config.exs`.

-Currently this support the following basic API actions:
+Currently this supports the following basic API actions:

 - Loging In/Out (This is automatic)
 - Hosts `CpMgmt.Host`